Governor of North Carolina: Constitutional and legislative enhancements

-In 1925 the Executive Budget Act was passed, designating the governor as the director of the state budget.
-During the tenure of Governor O. Max Gardner from 1929 to 1933, various reforms led to the centralization of governmental services and the creation of additional appointive offices, thus increasing the authority and importance of the governorship.
+In 1925, the Executive Budget Act was passed, designating the governor as the director of the state budget.
+During the tenure of Governor O. Max Gardner from 1929 to 1933, various reforms led to the centralization of governmental services and the creation of appointive offices, thus increasing the authority and importance of the governorship.
 In 1933 the General Assembly approved a referendum to consider amending the constitution to grant the governor veto power over legislation, but the amendment effort failed due to technical concerns.
+In 1955, per constitutional amendment, parole authority was stripped from the governor and granted to an independent state parole board.

+In the 1950s and 1960s, several governors and other observers advocated constitutional reforms, including changes which would enhance governors' executive authority.
+These efforts culminated in legislative debates in 1970 and the ratification of a new constitution the following year.
 The new constitution of 1971 stipulated that "The executive power of the State shall be invested in the Governor", making the official unambiguously the chief executive of the state.
 The constitution also affirmed the governor's role as the director of the state budget and made them a formal ex officio member of the Council of State.

-Until an amendment was added to the state constitution in 1977, North Carolina governors could only serve a single four-year term and could not run for re-election.
+The state's budget office was directly incorporated into the office of the governor in 1979.

+In 1977, the North Carolina constitution was amended, allowing governors to pursue re-election to a consecutive four-year term in office.
 This amendment strengthened the political authority of the office.
-Following a 1995 referendum resulting in a constitutional amendment, in 1996 the governor was granted veto power, becoming the last governor in the country to be given this power.
+Another amendment gave the governor discretion to curtail state spending in the event it was necessary to maintain balance with collected revenues.
+Following a 1995 referendum resulting in a constitutional amendment effective the subsequent year, the governor was granted veto power, becoming the last governor in the country to be given this power.
 Mike Easley became the first North Carolina governor to veto legislation after rejecting a bill in 2002.
 While institutional enhancements increased the formal power of the governorship over the course of the 20th century, this was counteracted by a corresponding rise in the legislature's growing willingness to assert its separate desires in state policy.
-In 2016 the General Assembly significantly curtailed the number of appointments which could be made by the governor.
-The incumbent governor is Roy Cooper, a Democrat who assumed office on January 1, 2017.
-He is the 75th person to hold the office.
+In 2018, the General Assembly significantly curtailed the number of appointments which could be made by the governor, dropping appointive roles from about 1,500 to 300.
+The incumbent governor is Josh Stein, a Democrat who assumed office on January 1, 2025.